 Developing as a manager requires on-going investment in mastering new skills and behaviors.
-The Management Skills Pyramid (Kammy Haynes) offers a convenient tool for describing the various skill sets successful managers cultivate and develop over their careers.
+The Management Skills Pyramid (Kammy Haynes) offers a convenient tool for describing the various skill sets of successful managers to cultivate and develop over their careers.

 This article offers an introduction to the topic of management skills development and includes an overview of the Management Skills Pyramid.
 Related (linked) posts offer additional context for your exploration.

-Understanding the Role of a Manager:
+Understanding the Role of a Manager

-The manager in today's fast-moving, ever-changing organization has a difficult role.
+The manager in today's fast-moving, the ever-changing organization has a difficult role.
 While management skills are inherent in every leadership position, the label of manager most often references those individuals responsible for teams and operational activities responsible for the bulk of the work of the organization.
 Managers exist on the front-lines, in customer-facing roles, and across the organization in various middle and senior level roles.

-Key responsibilities of managers include:
+Key responsibilities of managers include

 - Providing daily guidance for groups or teams of individuals to achieve specific functions or tasks in support of an organization's operating and strategic plans.